DIY Stevia Leaf Uses – Make Syrup and Liquid Extract

 I have a few plants growing in my small garden this year and it’s my intention to preserve as much of it as I can.

 Stevia is a tender perennial usually grown as an annual.
-Here in the south, the plants are perennials and come back as soon as the weather starts to heat up on March.
+Here in the south, the plants are perennials and come back as soon as the weather starts to heat up in mid-February.

-It is sometimes called sweet leaf, but you can find the right plant at your local nursery by asking for Stevia rebaundiana.
+It is sometimes called sweet leaf, but you can find the right plant at your local nursery by asking for Stevia rebaudiana.

 This plant will grow 20 to 30 inches tall and all flower heads should be pinched back until late summer, then the whole plant will be harvested.
 You can try bringing the remaining plant inside for the winter.
 Just be sure to protect it from extreme cold weather and don’t overwater while the plant is dormant.